-- Co-operate with the school in seeking a solution to the complaint; - Express the complaint in full as early as possible completing the Complaints Form at Appendix 2; - Respond promptly to request for information or meetings or in agreeing the details of the complaint; - Ask for assistance if needed; and
+Co-operate with the school in seeking a solution to the complaint;

-• Treat all those involved in the complaint, with respect.
+- Express the complaint in full as early as possible completing the Complaints Form at Appendix 2; - Respond promptly to request for information or meetings or in agreeing the details of the complaint; - Ask for assistance if needed (we will ensure that adjustments are made so that the complaint process is accessible to you e.g. providing information in alternative formats); and - Treat all those involved in the complaint with respect.